SM 32x150 [2xM8] / N42 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment and various technologically advanced devices.
+- Significant importance in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: